 If you are lonely, experiencing conflict and/or dissatisfaction in your relationship with your spouse/partner there are steps you can take to repair this connection and build a meaningful, long-lasting, loving relationship together.

-Intimacy and Attachment
+Intimacy in Marriage and Attachment

 Intimacy is about being emotionally close to your partner, about being able to let your guard down, and let him or her know how you really feel.
 Intimacy is also about being able to accept and share in your partner’s feelings, about being there when he/she wants to let their defense’s down.